elusive/mermaid-viewer/README.md

 and Vite.
 This is my first use of Vite and it was super easy and I plan to use it again.

+## References
+The pan & zoom controls were adapted from the ones that appear automatically when you include a mermaid diagram in your README.md file in a Github repository.
+[More Info](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-diagrams#creating-mermaid-diagrams)